LS102-summer2023/project-prachetasyeri/writing/paper.md

   ◦ Extend the analysis to near real-time video sessions (Facetime, Google Meet)

-  ◦ Can this tie to the training of professionals using emotion detection in links with augmented reality?
+  ◦ Can this tie to the training of medical professionals using computer vision with augmented reality?

-  ◦ Include audio in the future - transition into audio to add to the algorithm
+  ◦ Include audio based emotion detection model in addition to current prototype(leaning towards mulit-modal models)

 ## XI.
 Ethical Implications and Recommendations

   ◦ Patient has not agreed to be on camera or recorded: Signed consent forms need to be given before the consultation.

   ◦ Can doctors rely on the model too much?
 Doctors may blame the model in an event of an inaccurate diagnosis.
-The model simply aids the doctor but cannot be fully relied on.
+The prototype simply aids the doctor but cannot be fully relied on.

   ◦ Data privacy issues: Data should be encrypted to avoid being seen by others